gryphon/custom_table/README.md

 Options available are:

+* Second parameter is variant (can be skipped if you dont use variants)
 * ```collection``` is the only required option.
 Contains paged collection from your controller
 * ```parent``` parent resource for inherited routes
 * ```skip_fields``` array of field names as symbols.
 Removes specific fields from table